lamesadedomino/Wix-Custom-Order-Form/README.md

 - `restoreSession()` – Pre-populates form on page load
 - `calculateShipping(zip)` – Determines cost based on ZIP code
 - `generateOrderId()` – Creates order ID like `DOM-12345678`
+## 🚧 Roadmap / To-Do

+These are the remaining tasks and features currently in development:

+- [ ] 🔄 **Fix "Proceed to Confirmation" button** on the Buyer Information page
+  - Should collect all customer input fields
+  - Should store data in session and/or CMS
+  - Should redirect to `/order-confirmation-page`
+  - Currently not functional or not saving correctly

+- [ ] 💰 **Integrate PayPal Checkout** on the confirmation page
+  - Use final total price
+  - Ensure correct order ID is passed

+- [ ] 🖼️ **Show uploaded logo image** (if provided) on confirmation page

+- [ ] 🧾 **Save all order data** to the `Sales_Orders` CMS collection

+- [ ] 🛠️ **Admin Dashboard for Order Tracking**
+  - Ability to filter by purchase location, delivery status, and commission paid

+- [ ] ✉️ **Send order confirmation email** to customer after payment (optional)

+---